TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PageTypes/CreateNewPageType.rst

 .. note::

    A page of the new type can be selected as a link target in the page browser if the selected doktype is less than 199.
-If oyu select a higher number the page will be handled like a separator in the page browser when creating or changing a link.
+If you select a higher number the page will be handled like a separator in the page browser when creating or changing a link.

 The new page type is added to :php:`$GLOBALS['PAGES_TYPES']` in :file:`ext_tables.php`::